speters/fritz-switch-profiles/README.md

   --list-devices       List all known devices --list-profiles      List all available profiles --tickets            Print internet tickets
-  --extend EXTEND      extend internet for device by redeeming an internet
+  --extend EXTEND      extend internet for device EXTEND by redeeming an internet
                        ticket
 ```

-1. Determine the ID of the device, whose profile you want to change
+#### 1. Determine the ID of the device, whose profile you want to change

 ```
 ./fritz-switch-profiles.py --password YOURPASSWORD --list-devices